code-saturne/code_saturne/docs/doxygen/developer_guide/build_system.md

 When not using Libtool, Automake assumes archive (`.a`) form libraries, so flags for position-independent code are added specifically in the code_saturne build configuration (and can be adapted in `config/cs_auto_flags.sh`).

+To build libraries, a `build-aux/cs_link_library.py` helper script is used.
+This script assumes knowledge of some linker options, so to port or update on various (especially non-Linux) systems, it may need to be adapted and extended.

 Local targets are then defined so as to build the appropriate libraries, using the matching object (`.o`), and not library archive (`.a`) files.